niconyango/yolo/EXPLANATION.md

 2. Use of alpine-based images: alpine Linux fronted as being lightweight and security focused, helped in ensuring that the final images are reduced to size significantly.
 3. .dockerignore: this helped in ensuring unnecessary directories and files are not copied to the final image.
-4. Opting for MongoDB Atlas for the final runing of the services.

 # Image Versioning